NickTheDevOpsGuy/Kubernetes/labs/README.md

-🌀 Kubernates – World Domination Training Grounds Welcome to my Kubernates repo – my personal playground for learning, experimenting, and mastering Kubernetes.
+# 🌀 Kubernates – World Domination Training Grounds

+Welcome to my **Kubernates** repo – my personal playground for learning, experimenting, and mastering Kubernetes.
-This is where I break clusters (on purpose), fix them, and document the journey on my path to DevOps world domination. 🌍⚔️
+This is where I break clusters (on purpose), fix them, and document the journey on my path to **DevOps world domination**. 🌍⚔️

 ---